webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/speaks-for-the-land.md

+---
+aliases:
----,aliases:,- speaks for the land,tags:,- Compendium/CSRD/en/Foci,---
+- speaks for the land
+tags:
+- Compendium/CSRD/en/Foci
+---

 Your spiritual connection to nature and the environment grants you mystical abilities.
  ### Intrusion